 The galette follows the tradition of the Tirage des Rois or the drawing of the King.
 Inside the galette, there is a little trinket or a fève.
 Custom has it that the youngest child would hide under the table blindfolded and designate each piece of galette to be served to the guests.
 Whoever got the piece of galette with the hidden fève would be crowned King or Queen for the day and wear the Couronne d’Or or golden crown.

-My favorite is la Galette à la frangipane ( tastes a lot like my other favorite almond cake le pithiviers).
-I enjoyed this very simple video recipe in French should you be so inclined to bake your own buttery and flaky galette.
+My favorite is la Galette à la pâte d’amande which actually tastes a lot like my other favorite almond cake le Pithiviers.
+I enjoyed making my own galette and tried it out several very easy recipe should you be so inclined to bake your own buttery and flaky galette.

-Did you know that collecting these feves is called: Favophilie!
+Did you know that collecting these fèves is called: Favophilie?

 This is my favorite time of year and we anxiously await la galette each year.

 French A L.A Carte Blog earns a small affiliate fee when you purchase anything or anywhere on Amazon after first visiting the link and will credit this blog and help support it.